QUICK GUIDE: RUNNING FOR CITY OF PORTLAND ELECTED OFFICE

 Three offices will appear on the ballot for the 2016 municipal primary election: Mayor, Commissioner Position No. 1, and Commissioner Position No. 4.
 For each City office on the ballot, if no candidate receives a majority of votes at the May 17, 2016 Municipal Primary Election, the two candidates receiving the highest number of votes for that office will appear on the November 8, 2016 General Election ballot.

 There are two general steps to run for city office, as listed below.
-All candidates should refer to the Candidate Information Packet, the Secretary of State's Candidate Manual (see instructions for non-partisan candidates on page 19) and the Campaign Finance Manual.
-Information packets for the 2016 elections cycle will be updated and available in July, 2015.
+All candidates should refer to the Candidate Information Packet, the 2016 Secretary of State's Candidate Manual for local jurisdictions and the 2016 Campaign Finance Manual.

 Establish a Principal Campaign Committee with the Oregon Secretary of State’s Election Division by registering in the ORESTAR system, and filing the Statement of Organization and the Campaign Account Information forms.*